jhrrsn/The-Slow-Knife/The-Slow-Knife.md

 The Slow Knife is a game of wretched scoundrels and patient revenge for 2-4 players.

+(alt text: The Slow Knife cover art, in black, gold and red.
+Three silhouetted figures carouse around a table while above, a pair of looming hands hold menacing strings tied to the trio below.)
 The Slow Knife, cover art

 It's inspired by stories like The Count of Monte Cristo, where a simple death is too good for all those years the villains took from their victim.
 This isn't a John Wick-style action flick, no—this is curt whispers over fine wine, jewelled masks of jade and bone, half-buried scandals and half-heard truths, and yes - sometimes - a quiet blade in the dark.